Cell Ranger ATAC6.4 (latest), printed on 06/06/2023

 To walk through the features and uses of Loupe Browser for single-cell ATAC data, start the ATAC tutorial.

-Loupe Browser can also be used to analyze Chromium™ Single Cell 5′ and 3′ gene expression, immune profiling data, and Visium data.
+Loupe Browser can also be used to analyze Chromium™ Single Cell 5′ and 3′ Gene Expression, V(D)J, and Visium data.
 To learn how, consult the Loupe Browser for Gene Expression page.

-Finally, if you have already used Loupe Browser to investigate gene expression, and are new to ATAC, read Differences from Gene Expression.
+Finally, if you have already used Loupe Browser to investigate Gene Expression data, and are new to ATAC, read Differences from Gene Expression.